Maximal momentum GUP leads to quadratic gravity

 where $H \equiv H(t) = \dot{a}(t)/a(t)$ is the Hubble parameter.
 The above two equations are not independent and are related via the Bianchi identities.
 Specifically, adding Eq. \eqref{eq:TimeFriedman} to thrice its derivative leads to Eq.~\eqref{eq:SpaceFriedman}.
 Thus, we only solve Eq. \eqref{eq:TimeFriedman}.

-It is interesting to note the similarities to the time component of the EOM obtained from variation of the Starobinsky action \cite{1980-Starobinsky-PLB,*2010-DeFelice.Tsujikawa-LRR,*2019-Johnson.etal-GRG}.
-(Details in Appendix A.) Therefore, we can conclude that RGUP modified gravity can be \emph{mapped} to Starobinsky gravity in the sense that the qualitative dynamics predicted by both models are the same.
+It is interesting to note the similarities between Eqs. \eqref{eq:TimeFriedman} and \eqref{eq:SpaceFriedman} above and the EOM obtained from variation of the Starobinsky action \cite{1980-Starobinsky-PLB,2010-DeFelice.Tsujikawa-LRR,2019-Johnson.etal-GRG}.
+(Details in Appendix) Therefore, we can conclude that RGUP modified gravity can be \emph{mapped} to Starobinsky gravity in the sense that the dynamics predicted by both models are the same.
 Hence, RGUP modified gravity (and generic Stelle gravity theory for that matter) will lead to inflation with exit.

 The non-linear nature of the above equation means that parameter estimation can only be carried out numerically and by using cosmological observations.
 Note that the small value of the RGUP parameter ($\gamma$) and the large values of the Hubble parameter $H(t)$ make it impractical to solve Eq.~\eqref{eq:TimeFriedman} numerically.